The 100-degree heat would confirm that summer is upon us, which means there will be blistering hot days in OKC that only a swimsuit and water can fix.

-Along with full-fledged water parks and water features, the city boasts many splash pads and public pools.
-Start planning to try a few new places this summer or revisit your top favorites.
-Either way, all you need to do is grab your sunscreen and a towel.
+Along with full-fledged water parks and water features, the city boasts several splash pads and public pools.
+Start planning your new water adventure this summer or revisit your top favorites.
+Either way, all you need to do is put on your sunscreen and grab a towel.
 Here’s your guide on where to go and how to stay cool in OKC!

 Frontier City’s Wild West Water Works

 OKC’s major amusement park, Frontier City, now offers a novel water park attraction.
 Kids can splash and play throughout the theme park but be sure to check out the Gully Washer, a 66-foot tall water ride complete with loops, twists and curves.
 This new area joins the other water rides at the Western-themed amusement park, the Mystery River Log Flume and the Renegade Rapids, allowing guests to stay cool wherever they go.
 Reservations are required so visit this page to start planning!

 An obvious choice for an all-day, cool-off spot is Hurricane Harbor—Oklahoma’s largest water adventure park featuring more than 30 rides, slides, pools and activities.
 From tall slides and tubing to a relaxing lazy river, Hurricane Harbor is filled with activities that the whole family can enjoy.
 Get your annual pass before July 1 to save big!

 Pack a picnic lunch and head out to Scissortail Park on a sunny summer day and explore the many outdoor activities.
 Providing a much-needed break from the heat, the sprayground is located on the southeast side of the park.
 The extra-large jets are sure to cool you off in no time!